Widiskel/initia-daily-bot/Readme.md

 6. Send 1 Init to Other (MINIMOVE)
 7. Send 1 Init to Other (MINIWASM)
 8. Send 1 Init to Other (CIVITA)
+9. Send 1 Init to Other (MINIWASM)
+10. Send 0.1 TIA to Other (NOON) (EXPERIMENTAL)
-9. Swap 1 INIT to USDC And Swap back USDC to INIT
+11. Send 1 USDC to Other (BLACKWING) (EXPERIMENTAL)
+12. Send 5 TUC to Other (TUCANA) (EXPERIMENTAL)
+13. Send 0.0001 ETH to Other (TUCANA) (EXPERIMENTAL)
-10. Swap 1 INIT to TIA And Swap back TIA to INIT
+14. Swap 1 INIT to USDC
-11. Swap 1 INIT to ETH And Swap back ETH to INIT
+15. Swap 1 INIT to TIA
-12. Stake 0.1 INIT to Omninode
+16. Stake 0.1 INIT to Omninode
-13. Stake 0.5 USDC / INIT LP
+17. Stake 0.5 USDC / INITIA LP to Omninode
-14. Stake 0.01 TIA / INITIA LP
+18. Stake 0.01 TIA / INITIA LP to Omninode
-15. Stake 0.0001 ETH / INITIA LP
+19. Stake 0.0001 ETH / INITIA LP to Omninode
-16. Swap 1 INIT to USDC And Swap back USDC to INIT on TUCANA
+20. Swap 1 INIT to USDC on TUCANA

 ## Set Up